Čortanovci

-Čortanovci (Чортановци) is a village located in the Inđija municipality, Srem District, Vojvodina province, Serbia.
-It As of 2011 census results, the village has a population of 2,337 inhabitants.
+Čortanovci (Чортановци) is a village located in the Inđija Municipality, in the Srem District of the Autonomous Province of Vojvodina, Serbia.
+It As of the 2022 census, the village has a population of 2,002 inhabitants.

-Because of its pleasant climate and neighboring Danube, it is mostly visited by citizens who have houses in that village.
-They usually spend their summer holidays there or at weekends.
+Because of its pleasant climate and the neighboring Danube, it is mostly visited by citizens who have houses in that village.
+They usually spend their summer holidays there.
 The Serbian Orthodox Church of St. Nicholas is located in the village.

 Name

 The name of the village in Serbian is plural.

 Demographics

 As of 2011 census, the village of Čortanovci has a population of 2,337 inhabitants.